 In 2019 Greek Australians raised money to create a statue of Treloar, the savior of Pontus Hellenism.
 Seated next to Treloar in the sculpture is a young girl nicknamed Lemona, holding a jug.
 She represents the hundreds of thousands of refugees from the Pontus region.

-Having to choose between death and exile, hundreds of thousands of Greek Pontians, who lived for thousands of years in the region of today’s northern Turkish coast and spoke a dialect very close to the original ancient Greek language, and were forced to move to Greece in order to save their lives.
+Having to choose between death and exile, hundreds of thousands of Greek Pontians, who lived for thousands of years in the region of today’s northern Turkish coast and spoke a dialect very close to the original ancient Greek language, were forced to move to Greece in order to save their lives.

 There, Treloar, a refugees commissioner of the League of Nations (the predecessor of the UN), helped thousands of Pontian Greek refugees settle and find the support they needed.

-Treloar played a crucial role in establishing thirteen new villages near the city of Komotini, in Rhodope region, Thrace.
+He also played a crucial role in establishing thirteen new villages near the city of Komotini, in Rhodope region, Thrace.